 In May this year, I was very lucky to travel to the Dominican Republic with my husband and our friends.
 To celebrate our friends milestone birthday.
 The best and hardest part was there was no children.
 We travelled as two couples and had a week off from everything.

 This was our first ‘proper’ holiday with no children coming with us.
-And although you feel guilty and bad for going away to paradise while we left our daughter at home with her grandparents.
+Although we felt guilty and bad for going away to paradise while we left our daughter at home with her grandparents.
 We did not feel too bad as she goes away every year with my parents for a week.
-And has weekends away with my in-laws, and she does not give us a second thought.
+Plus has weekends away with my in-laws, and she does not give us a second thought.

 Our friend, whose birthday we were celebrating, had no idea we were going with them.
 He knew he was going away, and where he was going.
 But only found out we were going when they got to the airport.

 Our journey began at Gatwick Airport one miserable May morning.
 We arrived before our friends so that we could keep the surprise going a little longer.
 And not risk the chance of checking in at the same time.
 We then made our way to My Lounge, here you get to sit in comfort while helping yourself, to tea, coffee, hot chocolate, wine, beer, spirits and snacks.
 Our friends met us in there and we enjoyed coffee and snacks while chatting waiting for our departure.

 We flew with First Choice, to Punta Cana in the Dominican Republic.
 From the minute, we landed you could see we had reached the Caribbean.
 The airport was not your usual concrete building.
 The buildings were made of wood and stone and had thatched roofs made from palm leaves, it was just beautiful.
 Once out of the airport we were shown which coach, to get for our transfer to our home for the next week The Grand Bahia Principe, on the coach we were handed an envelope with our room keys and all the information needed, so that once we reached where we were staying, we could just go straight to our rooms, which after the long flight was very welcome.